caxylive/Net_Projects/projects/006 - Wireshark Basics - Port Mirroring (SPAN)/README.md

-# Wireshark Basics: Port Mirroring (SPAN) (David Bombal - Part 3)
+# Wireshark Basics: Port Mirroring (SPAN)

 ## Objective

-This document summarizes David Bombal's "Wireshark Basics - Part 3" video, which demonstrates how to use port mirroring (SPAN) to capture traffic between specific devices in a switched network.
+This document demonstrates how to use port mirroring (SPAN) to capture traffic between specific devices in a switched network.
 The video highlights the limitations of capturing traffic at arbitrary locations and the necessity of port mirroring for comprehensive network analysis.

 ## Scenario